 Friday, June 4, 2021

 The Americans lacked the combat capability to resist Burgoyne’s advancement and withdrew from the vicinity of Fort Ticonderoga.
 We spend today examining that retreat, starting with the engagement at Hubbardton, Vermont, a very tight little battlefield that is easily interpreted.
-We will continue to fall back along Lake George’s eastern shore to Skennesboro, where the American fleet, such as it was, was defeated in a rather unremarkable water engagement.
+We will continue to fall back along the eastern shore of Lake George to Skenesborough, where the American fleet, such as it was, was defeated in a rather unremarkable water engagement on Lake George.
 The action moves to Fort Anne, where the Americans successfully resist the British advance.
-The day finishes with a visit to Fort George and a discussion on its role in the campaign.
-A benefit of the trip is that it covers much of the same ground fought over in the French and Indian War, and we will point that out to you.
+The day finishes with a visit to Fort George and to discuss its role in the campaign.
+A benefit of the trip is that is covers much of the same ground fought over in the French and Indian War, and we will point that out to you.
 Lunch is provided, and dinner is on your own.

 Saturday, June 5, 2021

 Burgoyne had split his forces, and a column under the command of Barry St. Leger looped far to the west near Fort Oswego to come in along the Mohawk River to the east.
-The operation did not go smoothly when American forces holed up at Fort Stanwix and were besieged for nearly three weeks throughout August.
-The most significant battle of the operation took place just to the east at Oriskiny, where relief forces including Native Americans, under the command of Nicholas Herkimer, battled Tories and friendly Native Americans.
-St. Leger held off the effort but was dramatically weakened when his Indian allies began to desert.
-If all goes well, we will take you to a bonus site that is never visited but is a forgotten but bloody event of the war.
-Lunch is on your own and dinner is included.
+The operation did not go smoothly, but American forces were holed up at Fort Stanwix for nearly three weeks throughout August.
+The most significant battle of the operation took place just to the east at Oriskany, where rebel relief forces, including Indians under the command of Nicholas Herkimer, battled Tories and friendly Indians.
+St. Leger fended off the attack but was dramatically weakened when his Indian allies began to desert.
+If all goes well, we will take you to a bonus site that is never visited but is a forgotten and bloody event of the war.
+Lunch and dinner are included.

 Sunday June 6, 2021